ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 Note that, as we are dealing with a mixture, we need to include binary parameters (parameters that depend on two species).
 This is stored as shown in the case of `a`.

-Cubics are unique due to their modular nature (we can swap out pieces of the equation to hopefully make a more-accurate model).
+Cubics are unique due to their modular nature (we can swap out pieces of the equation to hopefully make a more accurate model).
 This includes:

-* **Alpha functions**, which improve the prediction the pure-component saturation curves:
+* **Alpha functions**, which improve the prediction the pure component saturation curves:

   ```julia
   julia> model = PR(["methanol","benzene"];alpha=TwuAlpha)